-Similarly, deafness does not affect two people in the same way.
+Similarly, deafness does not affect any two people in the same way.
 Everyone has different needs and expectations of how a dog can help them.
-This is why, when a dog in training is not quite suited to being a full hearing dog. we have a number of roles that suit them better.
+This is why, when a dog in training is not quite suited to being a full hearing dog, we have a number of roles that would better suit them.

 The three types of dogs we provide are:

 - Full hearing dog (with a jacket and full assistance dog access rights, for deaf people who need sound support both inside and outside of the home.